Skilled Survival’s Comprehenvise IFAK Buyers Guide

 You may have to grab and go fast and run long distances.

-Having straps to wear your IFAK as a backpack or fanny pack will keep it secure on your body.
+Having straps to wear as a small backpack or fanny pack will keep it secure on your body.

 Compact and Lightweight